nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 The easiest way to use this CLI is to trigger the workflow on every pull request.
 Especially if you have the [Codemagic unlimited plan](https://codemagic.io/pricing/), this is the recommended way to use this CLI.
 However, if you don't have the unlimited plan, you might want to only trigger the workflow on pull requests with a specific label to avoid unnecessary builds.

-In order to do so, you need to trigger the workflow with the [Codemagic Build API](https://docs.codemagic.io/rest-api/builds/) via [GitHub Actions](https://github.com/features/actions):
+In order to do so, you need to trigger the workflow with the [Codemagic Build API](https://docs.codemagic.io/rest-api/builds/) via [GitHub Actions](https://github.com/features/actions).
+Make sure to also remove the `triggering` section from the `codemagic.yaml` file.

 ```yaml
 name: App Preview